MAPF-Competition/web_resource/about.md

 ## Competition Series

 ### LoRR 2023
-The first edition of the League of Robot Runners tackled two main challenges:
+The first edition of the League of Robot Runners tackled two main challenges from the area of Path Planning:

 > - **Turn actions:**
         In MAPF, robots are often simplified as rotationally invariant